Last Updated on July 28, 2023 by Janine

 Mexico City has a plethora of transportation options for you to choose from.
 Lauren of Northern Lauren has a fantastic post that breaks down each of them.
 She includes info on where each transportation method operates, when you might use each of them, and how much they each cost.

-I usually just use Uber.
+I find that Uber is the easiest and the best way to get around within the city.
 I like that you can track exactly where you’re going and who your driver is.
 It’s also nice that you don’t need to have cash on hand.
 This is especially helpful if your Spanish-speaking ability is limited.
 You won’t have to worry about being short-changed.

-If you’re looking to save money, the metro and the bus systems in CDMX are a good way to go, at less than 10 pesos per ride.
-Just be sure to mind your belongings as the metro is a notorious hotspot for pickpockets.
+If you’re looking to save money, the metro and the bus systems in CDMX are convenient, at less than 10 pesos per ride.
+Just be sure to mind your belongings, as the metro is a notorious hotspot for pickpockets.

 Where to Stay in Mexico City